Jean-Baptiste Delaveyne

-Dom Jean-Baptiste Delaveyne, O.S.B., (1653-1719) was a French Benedictine monk and priest, who founded a religious institute which continues to serve throughout the world.
+Dom Jean-Baptiste Delaveyne, O.S.B., (1653-1719) was a French Benedictine monk and priest, who founded the Sisters of Charity of Nevers which continues to serve throughout the world.

 Life

 Delaveyne was born to a wealthy family in the village of Saint-Saulge in 1653, in the ancient province of Nivernais.
 In 1667, through the influence of his maternal uncle, he receives the benefice of sub-prior at Saint-Saulge.
 He studied at the Jesuit college of Nevers, then continued his education in the city of Autun.
 After studying with the Society of Jesus, in 1669 he entered the Abbey of St. Martin in that city, at about the age of 16.
 He was soon sent to Paris, spending the following seven years studying there.
 He made his religious profession there in 1669 and went to the Sorbonne to complete his training.
 While there, he was drawn into the artistic and literary circles of the elite of Parisian society.
 After his ordination in 1676, he was sent to his hometown to serve as its pastor, continuing to lead a life mostly focused on the intellectual pursuits of the literary life.

 The Benedictine priory of Saint-Saulge being in a deplorable material state, Delaveyne settled comfortably with his parents and led “a life more worldly than religious”.

 Two years later, a chance remark by the pastor of a neighboring village contrasting his way of life to that of St. Benedict re-ignited the religious fervor of Delaveyne's youth.
 He returned to his monastery in Autun for a spiritual retreat, in order to find again the focus of his life.
 From this experience he returned to his parish a changed man.

 In his re-found religious mindset, Delaveyne began to see the misery of the poor of the parish, especially those in the countryside.
 He started to work to relieve their physical as well as their spiritual needs.